Trietptm-on-Coding-Algorithms/secret.re/frick.md

 0xcf7e21ce:    B    #0xcf7e217a (0x3bb17a - libg.so)
 ```

-## Custom callbacks
+## Custom implementation
 There will be the case in which there is the needed to add additional code or logic to certain instructions hit.
-It's possible to add a callback with the command ``emulator callback``
+It's possible to add a callback with the command ``emulator implementation``

 ```
-emu cb .scripts/emucb.py
+emu impl .scripts/emucb.py
 -> .scripts/emucb.py set as instructions hook callback. make sure on_hook(uc, address, size) is in place.
 ```